Religion in the United States Virgin Islands

-Religion in the United States Virgin Islands is varied.
-Only 6% of the population is non-Christian.
+Religion in the United States Virgin Islands is varied, though most U.S. Virgin Islanders are Christian.
+The U.S. Virgin Islands has a history of Judaism and Christianity, with Jews first settling on the islands in 1655.
+It is estimated that only 5-6% of the population is non-Christian (see chart).

 Christianity

 As in most Caribbean countries, Christianity is the dominant religion in the U.S. Virgin Islands.
 Protestantism is most prevalent, reflecting the territory's colonial heritage.
-There is also a strong Roman Catholic presence.
-Protestants makes up 65,5%(Baptist 32%, Pentecostal 12%, Advendist 10%, Episcopalian 9%, other 2,5%) of the total population on the islands.
-Roman Catholics are 27,1% of the population.
+There is also a strong Catholic presence.
+Protestants make up 65.5% (Baptist 32%, Pentecostal 12%, Adventist 10%, Episcopalian 9%, other 2.5%) of the total population on the islands.
+Catholics are 27.1% of the population.